wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 Families often (though not always) have defining floral traits, which we will explain in this lab.

-For this course you need to be able to identify on sight the following 10 families:
+For this course you need to be able to identify on sight the following 6 families:

-1. Poaceae

-2. Arecaceae

-3. Myrtaceae
+1. Myrtaceae

-4. Rutaceae
+2. Rutaceae

-5. Fabaceae
+3. Fabaceae

-6. Asteraceae
+4. Asteraceae

-7. Proteaceae
+5. Proteaceae

-8. Ericaceae
+6. Ericaceae

-9. Araucariaceae (not a flowering plant)

-10. Podocarpaceae (not a flowering plant)

 We will explain the diagnostic characters for these families throughout the course, but one of the most important are floral characters, the focus of this lab.